 Updating privacy policies: The GGI is regularly updated regarding data collection and storage.
 We note that a new data notifications scheme was implemented under the Commonwealth privacy act, which commenced on 22 February 2018.
 Training workshops by legal entities are provided to healthcare providers and NFP groups.
 The next being held in Brisbane Wednesday, 18 April 2018.

-- Please refer to our registration body ACNC URL https://www.acnc.gov.au/ACNC/FTS/Managing_peoples_information_and_data_.aspx
+- Please refer to our registration body ACNC https://www.acnc.gov.au/ACNC/FTS/Managing_peoples_information_and_data_.aspx

 If you have had a video consultation or have joined a Cancer Navigation Package, you will have completed and submitted an online questionnaire.
 This information is only received by Grace Gawler- your cancer Navigator for the purpose of your consultation.
-The information is security protected by several firewalls and an ‘in the cloud’ security system – as well all patient related information is stored digitally on a password protected terabyte storage system.
+The information is security protected by several firewalls and an ‘in the cloud’ security system – in addition all patient related information is stored digitally on a password protected terabyte storage system.

 This website is secured behind an Internationally accredited firewall which prevents intrusion of any outside, unauthorised parties.
 Should attempted breaches occur.
 We have many layers in our system to protect patient’s personal data.
 Internet security incurs the Institute a substantial monthly cost so that data is safe.

 - For reasons of medical ethics and confidentiality it is a requirement that we have your signed consent when handling your medical information.
 You must be the patient to complete the GGI Consent Form and patient intake online questionnaire.

 - When giving consent to share your health information – for your peace of mind and our legal obligations; please be aware of how we handle your information.
 Strictly, we do not divulge any aspect of your personal information or health matters to any third parties, marketers or others unless we have written permission from you in a specific situation.

-- Patient online questionnaires when your completed online form has been received by GGI you will be contacted by email.
-Prior to any service provided by GGI – A one page consent form will have been be sent to the patient, completed, signed and returned before your Skype appointment will be scheduled.
+- Protocol and Patient online questionnaires when your completed online form has been received by GGI you will be contacted by email.
+Prior to any service provided by GGI – A one-page consent form will have been be sent to the patient, completed, signed and returned before your Skype appointment will be scheduled.
 Other requested information is therefore obtained expressly with your consent.